Jonathan-Multivurse/Jonathan-Multivurse/README.md

 **About Me**

-I represent the top 1% of Upwork AI talent, with expertise in modern software development, deep learning neural networks, and modern AI development.
+I'm a world class software engineer with expertise in modern software development, deep learning neural networks, and modern AI development.
-Having partnered with numerous startups and innovation centers across the globe, I possess the skills and insights to elevate your AI product or service strategy.
+Having partnered with numerous startups and innovation centers across the globe, I possess the right technical skills and insights to elevate your AI product or service strategy.

 <br />